Being Samantha Masters - Chapter 4: The Simple Version

 Her eyebrows shot upwards.
 “Oh wow.
 So this is the escape route.
 How small a town is that small town you came from?”

 “Small,” he answered with a decisive nod.
-“We saw more people walking around campus today than there are who live in Oak Grove.”
+“We saw more people walking around campus today than there are residents of Oak Grove.”

 “Wait, so…” the bubbly blonde perked up, sensing the other girl had broken the ice and she could ask the questions that had been smouldering inside her.
 “Nobody at home knows you’re…” Or apparently if she wasn’t up to actually asking questions, she’d strongly imply them.